epfllibrary/latex-course/_episodes/07-Maths.md

 teaching: 10
 exercises: 10
 questions:
-- "How to write equation with Latex"
+- "How to write equations with LaTeX"
 objectives:
 - "Discover the math environment"
 - "Write equations"